-To illustrate the effect of $\mathcal L_{lik}$ in the objective, we present some quantitative results in Table~\ref{tab:naive}.
-The training curves are further provided in Figure~\ref{fig:naive}.
-The experiment is performed on image inpainting and no adversarial loss is used here to ensure reliable PSNRs for evaluating the restoration performance~\cite{Blau2018}.
-From Table~\ref{tab:naive} and Figure~\ref{fig:naive}, we can observe that, for any $\lambda$, the ``Na\"ive Likelihood" method always performs similarly when compared with ``Autoencoder (Joint)" which minimizes only $\mathcal L_{rec}$ during training.
-As discussed~\cite{Zhang2018}, the major reason that $\lambda\mathcal L_{lik}$ is less helpful in handling multiple degradations might be ascribed to the lack of degradation information in training deep networks.
+To illustrate the effect of $\mathcal L$ in the objective, we present some quantitative results in Table~\ref{tab:naive}.
+Training curves ($s=20$, centered) are further provided in Figure~\ref{fig:naive}.
+The experiment was performed on the image inpainting task (the symbol $s$ indicates the region size) and no adversarial loss is used here to guarantee reliable PSNRs for evaluating the restoration performance.
+From Table~\ref{tab:naive} and Figure~\ref{fig:naive}, we can easily observe that, for most $\lambda$ values, the ``Na\"ive Likelihood" method always performs similarly when compared with ``Autoencoder (Joint)" which minimizes only $\mathcal L_{rec}$.
+Although $\lambda=10^4$ slightly improves the inpainting performance with $s=20$, we observed that, it was only because more attention was paid to the unmasked region, and \emph{the obtained model still failed in the inpainting setting with $s=30$}.
+More specifically, it achieved 26.04dB after retraining, which is even worse than Autoencoder (Joint): 26.13dB.
+As discussed in prior work~\cite{Zhang2018}, the major reason that such an incorporation of $\lambda\mathcal L$ in the objective function is less helpful in handling multiple degradation levels can be ascribed to the lack of degradation information when processing images in deep networks.